kenwals/BoWood-Audio/README.md

 The contact page was giving a 500 server error at one point when the user was attempting to send messages.
 It turns out, I had reset my Gmail password recently and I didn't realise that this also makes all my current SMTP passcodes invalid(they disappeared from my Gmail settings).
 So the simple fix was to create and replace the passcode and make sure I remember what to do next time I change my Gmail password.

-#### USD to EURO conversion

-I got a bit carried away at one point.
-I did a "find and replace" command on all $ instances and changed them to €.
-Big mistake.
-As it broke a few jQuery commands.
-Another lesson was learned!.

 ### Known issues

 #### Not secure warning or Unsecure connection